oxai/deepsaber/README.md

         return "SongDataset"
 ```
 *  When launching your training script, add the command-line argument --dataset_name=yourDatasetName
+*  !!!
+See base.data.song_dataset.py for an example of a dataset that follows this API !!!

 ### Model
 Steps for creating a custom model with custom command line options: